Pedro Rocha, Ph.D.

 Biography

 I studied Microbiology and Genetics in Portugal, at Lisbon University and graduated in 2005.
 I then moved to Germany for my PhD where I worked in the lab of Heiner Schrewe at the Max-Planck Institute for Molecular Genetics in Berlin, studying the role of transcriptional co-regulatory complexes during mouse development, as part of a Marie Curie-sponsored international consortium.
-For my postdoctoral training I moved the United States and joined the lab of Jane Skok at New York University, to explored multiple ways by which nuclear organization maintains genomic integrity.
+For my postdoctoral training I moved to the United States and joined the lab of Jane Skok at New York University, to explore multiple ways by which nuclear organization maintains genomic integrity.
 Our lab at NIH, started in May of 2018 and we focus on understanding how the mechanisms that fold the genome contribute to regulation of gene expression and cell-fate decisions.

 Selected Publications